• Request Info

 Current Members

 Melissa Pulley: Melissa is just getting started with her research.
 She is working as a GRA studying the transmission of mastitis-causing pathogens in dairy cows with funding from UTIA.
-She is currently exploring research ideas in ecology and wildlife disease transmission.
+Other projects she is looking into include integrated pest management for ticks and extending Kimberlyn’s work on parasitoid wasps to include more realistic behavioral responses to certain key environmental conditions.

 Former Members